Medical consultation

 Hand washing

-• Intestinal antiseptic and rehydrating salts
+• Intestinal antiseptic and rehydration salts

-• High protection sunscreen (equatorial climate)
+• High-protection sunscreen (equatorial climate)

-• Skin disinfectant and bandages
+• Skin disinfectant and plasters

-• Your usual treatments with prescription (INN)
+• Your usual medication with a prescription (using INN names)

-Frequently Asked Questions about Health
+Frequently Asked Questions About Health